-Working from home full-time is a lot more stationary than our former working lives; no commute, no meetings, no lunches with friends or colleagues.
+Working from home full-time is a lot more stationary than working in an office or premises: no commute, no meetings, no lunches with friends or colleagues.
 If you’re finding yourself more glued to your chair than you’d like, here are a few ways you could add some activity to your days.

 Consider setting an alarm every hour or so to remind you to take time to stretch your legs and have a posture break.
 Make the most of your daily allotted outdoor exercise too.
 Why not try exercising at different times of the day so you can give yourself a boost when you need it most?
 You could go for a morning stroll when you know you’ll have your head down for the rest of the day or a lunchtime run to clear your head after a busy morning.

 If you’re feeling the effects of stress, or even if you’re not, try to integrate some calming activities into your daily routine.